ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_refactoring.png?raw=true "Ansible refactoring")

 One does not simply refactor agreements & infrastructure.
-It is long interesting journey.
+It is a long interesting journey.

 ## Links